jonfang/TibcoTCI_GoogleDriveConnector/README.md

 # TibcoTCI_GoogleDriveConnector
-Java connector project which integrates Google Drive APIs with TIBCO TCI
+Snippet of java connector project which integrates Google Drive APIs with TIBCO TCI